Ameba-AIoT/ameba-rtos/README.md

 See the ApplicationNote chapter [GCC Build Environment](https://aiot.realmcu.com/docs/en/latest/rst_rtos/0_gcc_build_environment/1_gcc_build_environment_toprst.html) from above links for a detailed setup guide.
 This is a quick reference for common commands working with ameba-rtos projects:

+## Update Submodules

+The submodules in ameba-rtos use GitHub URLs ([.gitmodules](.gitmodules)).
+Submodules are updated by running `git submodule update --init --recursive`.

 ## Setup Build Environment

 * The toolchain will be intalled in `/opt/rtk-toolchain` by default.
 If an error "Error: No Toolchain in `/opt/rtk-toolchain/vsdk-10.3.1/linux/newlib`" encounters when building the project, please refer to ApplicationNote section [Installing Toolchain](https://aiot.realmcu.com/docs/en/latest/rst_rtos/0_gcc_build_environment/1_gcc_build_environment_toprst.html#installing-toolchain) for more details.